honeycombio/cloudformation-integrations/README.md

 ### Required Inputs

 - `HoneycombAPIKey`: Your Honeycomb Team's API Key.
-- `HoneycombDataset`: The target Honeycomb dataset for the Stream to publish to.
+- `HoneycombDataset`: The target Honeycomb dataset for to publish to.
 - `ParserType`: The type of log file to parse.
 One of `alb`, `elb`, `cloudfront`, `keyval`, `json`, `s3-access`, or `vpc-flow`.
 - `S3BucketArn`: The ARN of the S3 Bucket storing the logs.